-Which Sooners could have been on the cover of EA Sports NCAA football since 2015
+Which Sooners could have been on the cover of EA Sports NCAA football during its absence?

 2021 Edition

 Oklahoma entered the season with a fresh face at quarterback in five-star Spencer Rattler.
-Oklahoma also had to replace arguably the school’s best receiver in CeeDee Lamb.
+Oklahoma also had to replace arguably the school’s best receiver, CeeDee Lamb.

 An explosive true freshman from Frisco was up to the task and led the Sooners as a freshman in receiving.
-Our pick, Marvin Mims, would be the cover athlete for the 2021 edition, thanks to his penchant for adding a big-play ability to the Oklahoma offense that year.
+Our pick: Marvin Mims would be the cover athlete for the 2021 edition thanks to his penchant for adding a big-play ability to the Oklahoma offense that year.

-Also Considered: Nik Bonitto, EDGE
+Also Considered: Nik Bonitto, Edge

 2022 Edition

-Oklahoma’s 2021 season was draining because the Sooners never failed to live up to the lofty preseason hype placed on them.
+Oklahoma’s 2021 season was draining because the Sooners failed to live up to the lofty preseason hype placed on them.
 Once considered national championship contenders, the Sooners didn’t even make it to the College Football Playoff and lost their head coach hours after the season.
 One constant remained steady despite the in-season QB battle.

 Kennedy Brooks had the best season of his career as the lead back for an often anemic Oklahoma offense in 2021.
 He rushed for his third consecutive 1,000-yard season, posting 1,253.
-He also added 13 touchdowns, including his legendary game-winning score in an all-time Red River Rivalry where he ran for over 200 yards.
+He added 13 touchdowns, including his legendary game-winning score in an all-time Red River Rivalry where he ran for over 200 yards.

-Also Considered: Nik Bonitto, EDGE
+Also Considered: Nik Bonitto, Edge

-After a soft reset on the program and undergoing the process of finding a new coach, Oklahoma brought in a familiar face in Brent Venables.
-His first year was imperfect, but Oklahoma looks to stabilize from the shock of Lincoln Riley’s exit.
-This team had considerably less hype than others on the list, and to be fair, they also had less talent.
+As part of a soft reset on the program, Oklahoma brought in a familiar face in Brent Venables as its new head coach.
+His first year was imperfect, but Oklahoma stabilized from the shock of Lincoln Riley’s exit.
+This team had considerably less hype than others on the list, and to be fair, it also had less talent.

 However, the athlete we chose is Dillon Gabriel.
 His QB play was much better than Oklahoma’s 6-7 record indicated, but the team and the coaching staff struggled to find the synergy to win more games.
 Gabriel was a bright spot after he decided to transfer in to follow offensive coordinator Jeff Lebby who he had known since their days at UCF together.